Skip to content

 window: '1m0s'

-Note: Ensure that the hosts, pathPrefixes, service, and port parameters are correctly configured to match the application’s routing requirements.
+Note: Ensure that hosts, pathPrefixes, service, and port parameters match the application’s routing requirements.

 Traffic Autowiring: